 As someone who learns best by doing, Fyfe has given me a great opportunity to thrive in a practical and real-world professional environment.
-I am able to work on a large variety of projects across Australia, and with advanced technology including drones, LiDAR units, GPS and 3D modelling software.
+I recently graduated university after being able to work on a large variety of projects across Australia, and with advanced technology including drones, LiDAR units, GPS and 3D modelling software.

 I began my career at Fyfe as an Undergraduate Civil Engineer.